Linuxbrew/brew/docs/External-Commands.md

 See the [`README`](https://github.com/youtux/homebrew-livecheck/blob/master/README.md) for more info and usage.

 Install using:

 ```sh
 brew tap youtux/livecheck
 ```

 ### brew-gem
-Install any gem package into a self-contained Homebrew cellar location: <https://github.com/sportngin/brew-gem>
+Install any `gem` package into a self-contained Homebrew Cellar location: <https://github.com/sportngin/brew-gem>

 Note this can also be installed with `brew install brew-gem`.